marianaluduena/JS-automation-testing/README.md

 Bugeater is a practice web-app interactive learning plataform to develop testing skills.

-It has a few challenges that I'll cover in this project:
+It has a few challenges that will be cover in this project:

 ## Learn Mode 🎓